Madonna: Truth or Dare: Box office and home media

 The film was first released on home video by LIVE Entertainment in North America on October 9, 1991.
-In the United Kingdom an additional "15" certificate, edited version was released in November 1991; over 57 seconds of footage were cut to make it appropriate for younger audiences.
+In the United Kingdom the uncut film was released with an "18" rating but an additional "15" certificate, edited version was released simultaneously on October 30, 1991; over 57 seconds of footage were cut to make it appropriate for younger audiences.
 It was certified Platinum by the British Phonographic Industry (BPI) and Gold in Germany by Bundesverband Musikindustrie (BVMI) denoting shipments of 25,000 copies for both countries.
 By January 1992, the video had sold 155,000 units in the United States according to The Hollywood Reporter.

 In 1992, it was re-released on VHS in the United States with two additional performances from the Blond Ambition Tour – "Like a Prayer" and "Hanky Panky" – which played after the end credits.
 The DVD version was released on August 26, 1997, by LIVE Entertainment in North America but did not get a worldwide release until January 6, 2003, by MGM Entertainment.
 On April 3, 2012, it was released on Blu-ray for the first time.
 This release was remastered for 1080p, presented in a 1.78:1 aspect ratio with 5.1 DTS-HD Master Audio; it included the film's theatrical trailer as its sole bonus feature.